On specific factors in graphs: The Strong Parity Property

-In this section we study the validity of the strong parity property.
-Currently we do not know whether there is a good characterization for it.
+It is a challenging problem to establish a nice general characterization for graphs satisfying the strong parity property.
+Hence, we concentrate on conditions which are necessary or sufficient for it.
 First we mention some simple local obstructions, and also observe a complexity result.
 Then we give some sufficient conditions for graphs to have the strong parity property.
-At the end of the section we formulate a conjecture that can be considered as a strengthening of Theorem~\ref{thm:delta-4} and Theorem~\ref{thm:Ham} below, and prove it for 3-regular graphs.
+At the end we formulate a conjecture that can be considered as a strengthening of Theorem~\ref{thm:delta-4} and Theorem~\ref{thm:Ham} below, and prove it for 3-regular graphs.

-\begin{prop} If a connected graph\/ $G=(V,E)$ contains any of the following, then it does not have the strong parity property: \begin{itemize} \item[$(i)$] a vertex\/ $v$ of degree\/ $1$; \item[$(ii)$] a path\/ $v_1v_2v_3$ with\/ $\deg_G(v_1)=\deg_G(v_2)=\deg_G(v_3)=2$,\/ $|V|>3$; \item[$(iii)$] a path\/ $v_1v_2v_3$ and a further vertex\/ $v_4$, such that\/ $\deg_G(v_1)=\deg_G(v_3)=2$,\/ $\deg_G(v_2)=3$,\/ $v_2v_4$ is a cut-edge of\/ $G$, and the component containing\/ $v_2$ in\/ $G-v_4$ has order at least\/ $4$. \end{itemize} \end{prop}
+\begin{prop} If a connected graph\/ $G=(V,E)$ contains any of the following, then it does not have the strong parity property: \begin{itemize} \item[$(i)$] a vertex\/ $v$ of degree\/ $1$; \item[$(ii)$] a path\/ $v_1v_2v_3$ with\/ $\deg_G(v_1)=\deg_G(v_2)=\deg_G(v_3)=2$,\/ $|V|>3$; \item[$(iii)$] a path\/ $v_1v_2v_3$ and a further vertex\/ $v_4$, such that\/ $\deg_G(v_1)=\deg_G(v_3)=2$,\/ $\deg_G(v_2)=3$,\/ $v_2v_4$ is a cut-edge of\/ $G$, and the component containing\/ $v_2$ in\/ $G-v_2v_4$ has order at least\/ $4$. \end{itemize} \end{prop}

 \begin{proof} In each case we prescribe some vertices in and out of the set $X$, which will make it impossible to satisfy the parity conditions with a spanninng subgraph of all-positive degrees. \begin{itemize} \item[$(i)$] Just require $v\notin X$.
 This would need at least two edges incident with $v$.